 Open vs. closed mortgage: What's the difference?

-Every borrower is different, and we all have specific needs when buying a home, depending on our specific financial situation.
+Every borrower is different, and we all have specific needs when buying a home, depending on our own financial situations.

 The mortgage market caters to this with mortgage products that come in lots of different shapes and sizes: closed, open, variable-rate, fixed-rate, 3-year, 5-year, 10-year… you get the picture.

 One of the most important decisions you’ll need to make when applying for a mortgage is whether you want an open vs. closed mortgage.
-They are designed with different borrowers in mind and can result in significant savings (or costs) if you choose the wrong one.
+These mortgage types are designed with different borrowers in mind and can result in significant savings (or costs) if you choose the wrong one.
 That’s why it’s important to make the right choice!
 Here’s what you need to know to get started.

 Open vs. closed mortgages